Looking for an effective bed cooling system?

 - Bed and pillow fans: These blow air under your sheet to circulate cool air around your body.
 No active cooling or heating of the air is provided.
 The main advantage is cost – these are really cheap.
 The downside is there is no active cooling of the air first, so you won't experience much temperature change.

-- Air-cooled systems: Air-cooled systems like our top choice, the BedJet. also push air under your sheets and duvet, but cool the air before pumping in into your bed.
+- Air-cooled systems: Air-cooled systems like our top choice, the BedJet, cool the air before pumping it into your bed.
 Some also offer a warming option.
 The main advantages include instant temperature relief and all-over body cooling.
 The downside is some units emit a white noise that some people don't like.

 - Water-cooled systems: systems like The Pod and Chilipad use cooled water instead of air to provide relief.
 Chilled water is pumped through small channels/tubes embedded in a pad that you place on top of your mattress.
 Some also offer the option of warming.
 The main advantage is precise temperature control and silent operation.
 The main downside is they only cool the surface of your mattress, which means only one side of your body gets relief.